 - Includes coursework in project and financial management—essential skills for post-graduation success

 Sustainability Starts at Home

 Unity College is part of the American College and University Presidents' Climate Commitment (ACUPCC), a national effort in higher education to address global climate change.
 By signing the commitment, we’ve pledged to implement plans that will make our campus climate neutral—and we’ve made great strides, including leading a national movement with our divestment from fossil fuels.

 Our dedicated sustainability staff consists of over a dozen students and three full-time employees.
-They work to minimize Unity’s environmental impact and provide hands-on experience for our students—such as at Half-Moon Gardens, where students learn skills firsthand about running a successful agricultural business.
+They work to minimize Unity’s environmental impact and provide hands-on experience for our students—such as at McKay Farm and Research Station, where students learn skills firsthand about running a successful agricultural business.

 We understand that global environmental change is and will continue to be the central problem of our students’ lifetimes.
 We also understand that if we’re going to be successful in creating a sustainable society, we need new ways of thinking and working together.